ngoclongct/ngoclongct.github.io/_news/announcement_5_.md

 related_posts: false
 ---

-We are excited to announce that our <a href="https://www.freepatentsonline.com/y2022/0405945.html">DSA patent</a> has been accepted!
+We are excited to announce that our <a href="https://www.freepatentsonline.com/y2022/0405945.html">US patent (DSA)</a> has been accepted!
 We are grateful for the opportunity to share our innovative technology with the remote sensing community and look forward to its potential impact on the industry. :rocket: